BeBOP-OBON/0_protocol_collection_template/README.md

 ### Aim and Scope
 We aim to achieve increased comparability between Biomolecular Ocean Practices (BOPs).
 Currently, the wealth of ocean biomolecular practices is shared in diverse formats (e.g. text in publications, pdfs, ...).
 To allow the community to understand differences in practices and the potential for integrating the data generated using the BOPs, we intend to offer means of standardization via the development of the templates found in this repository.
 These will allow humans to more efficiently (or at all) log and compare protocols at scale.

-### How to engage with this repository
-Please use this GitHub repository's [Issue tracker](https://github.com/BeBOP-OBON/0_protocol_collection_template/issues) to request changes/additions or report errors or specific concerns related to the protocol templates.

 ### How to use the content of this repository
 This repository currently contains protocol templates for the following steps of an omics observation:
 - [Sampling](https://github.com/BeBOP-OBON/0_protocol_collection_template/blob/main/protocol_template_sampling.md)